theos/theos.dev/docs/Variables.md

 - arch_LDFLAGS (str)
   - Flags to pass to the linker when compiling for a specific architecture
   - Space-separated list

+- File.extension_SWIFTFLAGS (str)
+  - Flags to pass to the Swift compiler when compiling a specific file
+  - Space-separated list

 - COLOR (bool)